 - A safe place of work, with safe access and egress

 - A safe working environment with adequate welfare facilities

-Employers can ensure that they discharge their duties with regards to health and safety by following the regulations that sit under the framework of the Health and Safety at Work Act.
+Businesses can ensure that they discharge their employer health and safety duties by following the regulations that sit under the framework of the Health and Safety at Work Act.
 These regulations set out the legal requirements and best practice for employers.